 As a parent or guardian in Fulton County, you have access to a variety of academic options for your student.
-Through Fulton Virtual your student can enroll in the blended delivery of online and traditional classes to complete their requirements for graduation.
-Courses are taught by the same highly qualified teachers that are in the classroom and the rigor and coursework is also the same.
+Through Fulton Virtual, your student can enroll in the blended delivery of online and traditional classes to complete their requirements for graduation.
+Courses are taught by the same highly qualified GA certified teachers, and courses follow the same scope and sequence as traditional classes within the district.
 Virtual learning allows the student and the family a flexible learning environment and creates many pathways for academic achievement.
 Students work with teachers in a variety of ways via the course platform, email, messaging, text, phone, and video as they work through their courses.
 If this option appeals to you, please see the links to the right or see your student's counselor for guidance about courses offered and how to get enrolled!

 What parents are saying about FVS: